 Like any other personal injury claim, an injured pedestrian will need to prove the driver who caused his or her injuries was negligent.
 Proving negligence requires establishing four facts in court:

 - Duty.
 The plaintiff must show the court that the defendant in the case owed him or her a duty of care.
 Every driver has a duty to yield to pedestrians and follow posted traffic signs.

 - Breach.
 Next, the plaintiff’s attorney will demonstrate how the defendant breached this duty of care.
 For example, if a driver speeds through an intersection and hits a pedestrian, this is a violation of the driver’s duty to drive reasonably.

 - Substantial factor causation.
 The plaintiff must prove that the defendant’s negligence was a substantial factor in causing his or her injury.
 The defendant’s negligence need not be the only cause of the injury, because a “substantial factor” is a broad standard, requiring only a cause that is something more than negligible or theoretical.

 - Actual harm.
 A plaintiff can only sue after suffering a measurable loss.
 If he or she suffered no injuries or incurred no economic damages, there is no claim.

-Any pedestrian who has suffered injuries and other losses from negligent drivers in Orange County needs experienced attorneys.
-If you or a loved one has suffered injuries in a pedestrian accident in Anaheim, Irvine, Santa Ana, or anywhere else in Orange County, reach out to the pedestrian accident attorneys at Bentley & More, LLP.
+Any pedestrian who has suffered injuries and other losses from negligent drivers in Orange County needs experienced injury attorneys.
+If you or a loved one has suffered injuries in a pedestrian accident in Anaheim, Irvine, Santa Ana, or anywhere else in Southern California, reach out to the Orange County personal injury lawyers at Bentley & More, LLP.